open-cogsci/osdoc/content/pages/download.md

 ### Ubuntu

-Packages are developed and tested on Ubuntu 22.04 Jammy Jellyfish.
-Packages are only available for 22.04 and 22.10.
+Packages are developed and tested on Ubuntu 24.04 Jammy Jellyfish.
+Your mileage may vary on other versions of Ubuntu.

-If you have OpenSesame 3.X installed, first deinstall all packages .
+If you have OpenSesame 3.X installed, first deinstall all packages.
 This is required to avoid package conflicts due to slight renaming of some packages in OpenSesame 4.0.

 ```bash
 # If necessary: uninstall OpenSesame 3.X